Breed & Discipline Demonstrations application will open July 1st!

 - It is requested that all accepted groups hold a minimum of a Level II Membership with the Wisconsin Horse Council.
 Membership application and payment will be due to the Wisconsin Horse Council by February 1.
 Accepted groups will be verified as members of the Wisconsin Horse Council.
 Groups who do not complete their WHC membership by February 1 will be charged the non-member stall fee.

-- Cancellations must be made in writing and received by February 1 to be eligible for a refund.
+- Cancelations must be made in writing and received by February 1 to be eligible for a refund.

 Regulations and Allotments